kalpajyotisaikia/Sharpy/README.md

 - Efficient resource management
 - Cloud deployment ready

-## License
+## Copyright & Development

-This software is provided under standard software licensing terms.
+**© 2025 Sharpy.
+All rights reserved.**

+**Developed by DG Developers**

+This software and all associated intellectual property rights are owned by Sharpy.
+The platform represents proprietary technology developed specifically for educational institutions and learning management applications.

 ## Professional Development

-Built with modern software engineering practices, following industry standards for educational technology platforms.
+Built with modern software engineering practices by DG Developers, following industry standards for educational technology platforms.
 The system is designed for scalability, maintainability, and extensibility to meet evolving educational needs.

+## License

+This software is proprietary and protected under copyright law.
+All rights reserved by Sharpy.